 If you want to be able to drink just about any water while you’re on the go, I recommend picking up a filtered water bottle.
 These types of water bottles remove 99.99% of waterborne bacteria, as well as 99.9% of waterborne protozoan parasites, making it easy to drink from just about any water source without concern.

 10. Don’t Except Free Drinks

-Ah, there’s nothing like sipping on a free drink given to you from a friendly stranger.
+Ah, there’s nothing like sipping on a free drink given to you by a friendly stranger.
 Actually, there is.
 It’s the exact same concept as taking candy from a stranger, don’t do it.

-A free drink may be a friendly gesture indeed, or it may be a not so friendly gesture, but are you willing to take that risk?
+A free drink may be a friendly gesture indeed, or it may be a not-so-friendly gesture, but are you willing to take that risk?
 I say not.
-Drinks can often be spiked with different substances that can make for a very forgettable night.
+Drinks can often be spiked with different substances, making for a forgettable night.

 Not only should you not accept any drinks from anyone, but you need to keep your drink in your possession at all times.
 I’d be hesitant to even set it down on the table in front of you.
 All it takes is a quick second to slip something into your glass.

 No matter where you go or who you are with, be sure to keep your drink in your hand, this includes when you go to the restroom.

 11. Don’t Share Where You’re Staying